Sonali-Kohli/Ecomm-cohort-analysis-GA4/README.md

 As for the engagement depth, on average less than 1 product is viewed in a session. \
 This hints towards large homepage bounces. \
 In the RFM segment, around 1.18k are in the Can’t Lose category, meaning they used to buy regularly (in the D90, D180 LTV milestone) \
-but has stopped returning (low RFM scores).
+but has stopped purchasing (low RFM scores).
 2.48k customers are already in the Lost category.

 ### Recommendations:
-Execute 4 strategies chronologically according to their urgency and impact on the situation (detailed explanation in full report):
+Execute given 4 strategies / studies chronologically according to their urgency and impact on the situation (detailed explanation in full report):
 1. Churn Strategy for retention
 2. Customer Segmentation for acquiring right target audience
-3. Improving bounce rates to counter high landing page bounce rates
+3. Improving campaign messaging to counter high landing page bounce rates
 4. Product page analysis to improve UI/UX issues